Paebbels/pyVHDLParser/doc/Concepts.rst

 Many parts in pyVHDLParser form a chain of double-linked objects like tokens, blocks and groups.
 These object chains (or linked lists) can easily be :term:`iterated <iterator>`.
-Iterators can consume such  and reemit the content in a modified way.
+Iterators can consume such linked lists and reemit the content in a modified way.

 More over, such iterators can be packaged into Python generators.